dnich02f/django-rest-framework-todo-app/README.md

 - Create new tasks with a title.
 - Edit existing tasks.
-- Mark tasks as completed or incomplete.
+- Mark tasks as completed or incomplete with a strike-through.
 - Delete tasks.
 - Stylish and responsive interface.
 - Utilizes Django's CSRF protection for security.
-- Fetches task data using AJAX for real-time updates.
+- Fetches task data using AJAX to the api endpoint for real-time updates.

 ## Installation